pankajkarman/MieAI/readme.md

 # MieAI

-A neural network for calculating optical properties of internally mixed aerosols in atmospheric models ([https://arxiv.org/pdf/2312.06497.pdf](https://arxiv.org/pdf/2312.06497.pdf)).
+A neural network for calculating optical properties of internally mixed aerosols in atmospheric models ([https://arxiv.org/abs/2312.06497](https://arxiv.org/abs/2312.06497)).

 # Paper

-Look at the paper at [this link](https://arxiv.org/pdf/2312.06497.pdf) for the details about MieAI.
+Look at the paper at [this link](https://arxiv.org/abs/2312.06497) for the details about MieAI.

 # Usage

-Here is an example usage of MieAI for calculating aerosol optical depth (AOD):
+Here is an example usage of MieAI for calculating aerosol optical depth (AOD) of mixed mode aerosols using ICON-ART simulation:

 ```python